bertcarnell/CarnellRettgersFamilyHistory/README.md

 # CarnellRettgersFamilyHistory

-The family history of the Connell-Langston, Smith-Josey, Rettgers-Hartenstine, and Fett-Bechtel families
+The family history of the Connell-Langston, Smith-Josey, Rettgers-Hartenstine, and Fett-Bechtel families.
+See our progress [here](https://bertcarnell.github.io/CarnellRettgersFamilyHistory/).

 ## Book Outline